claudiuskastner/tgenv/README.md

 tgenv is a Python CLI tool for managing [terragrunt](https://github.com/gruntwork-io/terragrunt/) versions.

 If you have any questions, any remarks or even bugs, feel free to open an issue.

-There is currently no support for windows.
+There is currently no or will ever be any support for windows.

+## Prerequisites

+You need python3.8 installed.

 ## Installation